gboehl/dynare/src/source/the-model-file.rst

     three-dimensional array with the result of the decomposition.
+The first dimension corresponds to forecast horizons (as declared with the option), the second dimension corresponds to endogenous variables (in the order of declaration after the command or in ``M_.endo_names`` if not specified), the third dimension corresponds to exogenous variables (in the order of declaration).
+In the presence of measurement error, the field will contain the variance contribution after measurement error has been taken out, *i.e.* the decomposition will be conductedof the actual as opposed to the measured variables.

+.. matvar:: oo_.conditional_variance_decomposition_ME

+    |br| Field set after a run of ``stoch_simul`` with the
+    ``conditional_variance_decomposition`` option if measurement error
+    is present.
+It is similar to
+    :mvar:`oo_.conditional_variance_decomposition`, but the
-The first dimension corresponds to forecast horizons (as declared with the option), the second dimension corresponds to endogenous variables (in the order of declaration), the third dimension corresponds to exogenous variables (in the order of declaration).
+    decomposition will be conducted of the measured variables.
+It contains a three-dimensional array with the result of the decomposition.
+The first dimension corresponds to forecast horizons (as declared with the option), the second dimension corresponds to observed endogenous variables (in the order of declaration), the third dimension corresponds to exogenous variables (in the order of declaration), with the last column corresponding to the contribution of the measurement error.

 .. matvar:: oo_.contemporaneous_correlation